LSI is proud to welcome refugees and newcomers to Iowa.

 There are lots of ways to share new or gently used items with newly arrived individuals and families.
 Please explore our options below and learn how you, your family, or your church or work group can help.

-LSI is in need of a large variety of in-kind items to equip and support resettlement efforts.
+In both Des Moines and Sioux City, LSI is in need of a large variety of in-kind items to equip and support resettlement efforts.
 These items will be directly given to individuals and families.
-Please review the list of items we need and items we cannot accept before donating.
-Click here to see the list of items we urgently need.
-Click here to view the list of items we cannot accept.
+NOTE: Unfortunately, we cannot accept clothing.
+Please donate clothing to local organizations that do accept clothing; we advise our clients to utilize these resources.

 Help welcome refugees to Iowa with an LSI Welcome Box.
 These boxes are essential for preparing a welcoming home as newcomers adjust to a new life in Iowa.
 Consider creating a box individually, as a family, with a faith group, or as a corporate community engagement project.